 The Used By window was briefly mentioned in the Release Notes for Europa 6.2 PR 2 on July 10.
 The Used By window replaces the Classic Get Info window, but it improves on it in many ways.

 There are two ways to access the Used By Window for an icon:

 The image on the right shows two ‘Used By’ windows open.
 The first improvement you will notice is that this new window is completely resizable.
 The complaints about the old Get Info window being too small are over.

 The second thing is that in addition to showing the icons’ kind and name, it shows its parent (where it is found) and content (summary information) as well as the usage — a message about how it is used by the icon.
 Right now, this column mostly reports obscure link messages that exist in Classic RADE, but virtually nobody knows about because they were only available through a Why? dialog that you could get to only by double clicking an icon from within a Get Info window.
-In OS X Helix they do not require arcane knowledge or extra steps to see.
+In macOS, they do not require arcane knowledge or extra steps to see.

 And when we turn our full attention to the graphic interface, the usage messages can be expanded.

 Likewise the Inspector has barely been mentioned at all.
 We mentioned it all the way back in the December 2009 edition of The Latest Word, but since then, nothing more than a few scant mentions in the Europa Release Notes.